boycce/monastery/docs/schema.md

 }
 ```

-These fields automatically get assigned when [`manager.timestamps`](./manager) is true (default), or can be overriden per operation.
+These fields automatically get assigned and take presidence over any input data when [`manager.timestamps`](./manager) is true (default).
+You can override the `timestamps` value per operation, e.g. `db.user.update({ ..., timestamps: false})`.
 These fields use unix timestamps in seconds (by default), but can be configured to use use milliseconds via the manager [`useMilliseconds` ](./manager) option.

 ```js
 schema.fields = {